CCI-GU-Sweden/Omero_GU/static/help.md

 The following rules govern the use of the OMERO system at the Centre for Cellular Imaging (CCI):
 - &#128194; **Allowed Data Types:**
 	- Only microscopy image data is permitted within the OMERO system.
+ 		- Light Microscope format: *.czi
+   		- Electron Microscope format: *.tia, *.emd, *.mrc, *.tif (from SEM)
-	- Attempts to upload unsupported file types will result in an error, and the transfer will be denied &#128683;.
+	- Unsupported file types will not appear in the OMERO Upload App &#128683;.
 - &#9201; **Temporary Data Storage:**
 	- OMERO currently supports data transfer only.
 Files must not remain in the system for more than **<span style="color:red">4</span>** weeks.
 	- Users will be prompted to remove data after this period.
 Failure to comply may result in storage charges.